Most Common Symptoms of Diabetes and It's Treatment

-Diabetes is referred to as a state of condition where the sugar levels are high in a human body.
-It is even termed as a group of diseases that affect your body’s blood sugar or glucose.
+Diabetes is referred to as a state of condition where the sugar levels are high in the human body.
+It is even a group of diseases affecting your body's blood sugar or glucose.
 The underlying cause of diabetes may lie with the type of it.
 But, no matter what kind of diabetes you have, it will lead to high blood sugar levels.
 Thus, too much sugar in the blood will result in serious health issues.

-There are two types of diabetes that can occur in the human body.
+Two types of diabetes can occur in the human body.
 They are –

 Type 2 – In this condition, your body does not use insulin properly, which is also termed as insulin resistance.
 As an outcome of this, the pancreas inside the body will produce more insulin but may not be able to compensate for the disturbed functioning of the body.
 This type of diabetes may occur at any age, though it's common in people who are 40 and above.

 Apart from these, the other conditions of diabetes are stated below –